Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Churchill has eight operational public transport stops, all serving buses.
+Churchill has eight active public transport stops, all serving buses.
 These stops are covered by one route, offering a total of 213 weekly passenger trips.
-The accessibility of transport in Churchill is considered good, with residents generally located 214 meters away from the nearest stop.
+Transport access is considered good, with residents usually located 214 meters from the nearest stop.
+Most residents commute outwards, primarily using cars (89%).
+Train use stands at 6%.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport